-The Superintendent or Designee may appoint an outside investigator.
+The Coordinator and the Superintendent may appoint an outside investigator.

-Level 3: The Board of Trustees
+10 Level 3: The Board of Trustees

-If the Superintendent rejects the recommendation, and/or either party is not satisfied with the recommendations from Level 2, either party may make a written appeal within 15 days of receiving the report to the Board of Trustees for a full contested case hearing.
+If the Superintendent rejects the recommendation of the Coordinator, and/or either party is not satisfied with the recommendations from Level 2, either party may make a written appeal within 15 days of receiving the report of the Coordinator to the Board of Trustees for a full contested case hearing.
 On receipt of the written appeal, the matter shall be placed on the agenda of the Board of Trustees for consideration not later than their next regularly scheduled meeting.
 A decision shall be made and reported to all parties within thirty (30) days of that meeting.
 The decision of the Board of Trustees will be final, unless appealed within the period provided by law.

-Level 4: The County Superintendent
+19 Level 4: The County Superintendent

-If the case falls within the jurisdiction of the County Superintendent of Schools, the decision of the Board of Trustees may be appealed to the County Superintendent by filing a written appeal within thirty (30) days after the final decision pursuant to the Rules of School Controversy (10.6.103, et seq.
+If the case falls within the jurisdiction of the county superintendent of schools, the decision of the Board of Trustees may be appealed to the County Superintendent by filing a written appeal within thirty (30) days after the final decision pursuant to the Rules of School Controversy (10.6.103, et seq.
 ARM).